r-khvstnv/DishRecipes/README.md

 <br/><br/>

 ### Random Dish
 Fragment request Api call and provides received Random Recipe to User.
 Dish automatically saves to local repository.
-However, recipe Source Link is only available in this fragment and will not be saved _(3rd Sreenshot above)_
+However, recipe Source Link is only available in this fragment and will not be saved _(3rd Screenshot above)_

 ___